This guide aims to provide you with information about the Library’s resources and services relevant to the Business School.

 Use the tabs above to find information about:

-- journals and journal articles
+- journals and databases

 Before you start remember to download the VPN from IT Services to gain seamless off-campus access to ebooks, e-journals, databases, e-mail and print credits etc.

 If this guide does not provide you with the information that you need then please contact your Academic Librarian.

 Search Engines for Business

 - British Standards (select Institutional login, enter Athens details).
 A standard is an agreed way of doing something e.g.making a product, managing a process or delivering a service.
 Our subscription covers BS standards and BS EN ISO standards.

 - Business Source Complete (EBSCO) With premium full-text content and peer-reviewed business journals, this database is an essential tool for business students.
 It covers all disciplines of business including marketing, management, accounting, banking, finance and more.

 - Emerald This resource covers a wide range of information on topics such as Business, management and strategy.
 You can also search for case studies within this resource.

 - FAME – Financial Analysis Made Easy.
 The definitive source of companies in the UK and Ireland.
 FAME is easy to use and helps you navigate company information quickly and easily.
 FAME helps you research individual companies, search for companies with specific profiles and do detailed analysis.